 So essentially, building cathedrals was the medieval way to trigger a massive boost to the economy and industry.
 Stories of unfinished cathedrals are stories of tragic economic failure.

-I suspect ancient Greek temples were a similar community phenomenon, and it makes me wonder what went wrong at Segesta.
-It is an ancient Greek temple in Sicily that still stands perfectly, but was never finished.
+I suspect ancient Greek temples were a similar community phenomenon, building up thriving city-states.
+And this makes me wonder what went wrong at Segesta.
+It is an ancient Greek temple in Sicily that still stands perfectly, but was never quite finished.